Did you know most back pain can be eliminated with stretching?

 He wasn’t in great shape, and I believed him.
 I believed everyone for years.
 I thought I knew what to do, but as a chubby trainer.
 Did I really know what to do?

 Knowing what to do and doing what you need to do are very different.
 I spent the next 2 years losing the weight while gaining invaluable insight.
 I ran into the same landmines you do.
-Like having a plan, then failing during the weekend, falling to peer pressure in the break room, and overeating for no reason at parties.
+Like having a plan, then failing during the weekend, giving in to peer pressure in the break room, and overeating at parties.

 After 17 years of experience, 2 degrees, and 7 certifications I can tell you the answer is simple.
-The reason we experience fat loss failure is we because we eat more than our body needs.
+The reason we struggle is because we eat more than our body needs.

 Move More and Eat Less